Skip to main content

 • Mutual funds

-In every state, some resources will not be counted as assets, including money in a pre-paid burial expenses fund or money set aside in a designated account for burial costs.
+Some states have no asset test.
+But in states that do, certain resources will not be counted as assets, including money in a pre-paid burial expenses fund or money set aside in a designated account for burial costs.
 This is known as the “burial disregard.”

 Below, we explain how counselors count the burial disregard in considering eligibility for the Part D Extra Help (Low Income Subsidy/LIS) benefit and Medicare Savings Programs (MSPs).